Our necklace measurement guide:

 For our cuffs (open bangles):

 Your cuff should be a little looser than your wrist measurement but not too loose since a cuff is an open bangle.
 It's intended to loosely grip your wrist and drape slightly.
-Our cuffs fit 6.25' - 6.75" wrists.
-They can additionally be adjusted slightly by gently opening or closing it for the perfect fit for you.
+Our medium cuffs fit 6.25' - 6.75" wrists and large, wrists between 6.8 and 7.75 .
+Most cuffs can be adjusted slightly by gently opening or closing it for the perfect fit for you.
 Be gentle, so not to damage your piece.

 For our anklets: